Jonathan M. Adler

 Shaping and Sharing Stories

 In addition to his research, Jonathan is deeply engaged in helping others shape and share their stories.
-He has directed more than a dozen plays at a variety of institutions, has written a play that premiered Off-Broadway, collaborates on running an annual story slam, and teaches courses that combine psychological science with theater or storytelling to create fully-staged productions.
+He has directed more than a dozen plays at a variety of institutions, has co-written a play that premiered Off-Broadway, collaborates on running multiple annual story slams through The Story Lab, and teaches courses that combine psychological science with theater or storytelling to create fully-staged productions.

 He is also the Chief Academic Officer at Health Story Collaborative, where he helps run programs that support medical patients and medical providers in telling their stories of illness and healing.